brownsys/K9db/README.md

    to install for [ubuntu](https://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/).
    Make sure to afterwards run `apt-get install libmysqlcppconn8-2 libmysqlcppconn-dev` (the exact version is not important as long as it is 8).
- * OpenSSL (for md5 hashing) (libssl on ubuntu), works on version 1.1 but should work on other versions.
-Install on ubuntu via `apt-get install libssl-dev openssl` (specifically, we need `-lcrypto, -lssl`).
  * The memcached baseline relies on these packages `flex bison libevent-dev`.

 Check out [.github/workflows/ubuntutest.yml](.github/workflows/ubuntutest.yml),